 The modular design of the SVMi-20E allows it to be expanded to add voice ports as needed.
 Only one SVMi-20E card can be installed in a system and another voice mail system can NOT be used in combination with the SVMi-20E.
+This card can be installed in any universal slot.

-2.3.4 DATA CARDS
+2.3.5 DATA MODULES